 Monsoon floods are a fact of life in the mountains along the Bangladeshi border, but local tribes have engineered their own solution to the problem

-Mist is shrouding the wooded slopes of the Khasi Hills, and the villagers of Nongriat are setting out for work.
+Fog is shrouding the wooded slopes of the Khasi Hills as the villagers of Nongriat are setting out for work.
 Men are heading for their fields, hessian sacks slung over their shoulder, machetes dangling from their waistbands, while women prepare breakfast or set out for the river to wash clothes.
 Chickens scratch in the undergrowth, and jungle sounds echo in the steamy air: the chatter of songbirds, the honks of hornbills, the occasional boom of a gibbon down the valley.
 But there’s another noise that jangles in the background like a musical refrain: the sound of water.